nicholasz2510/Pixels4Nibbles/README.md

 # Pixels4Nibbles
 is an r/place clone that incentivizes people to donate food to food drives.
+(WIP)

 ## How it works
 When a person donates food, they place the food item in a chute equipped with an ultrasonic sensor that sees the food item pass by.
 The program responds to this donation by rewarding the user with a number of pixels which they are then allowed to place on a shared pixel art board.

+To obtain a timelapse of the full history of your pixel art board, you may run `get_timelapse.py`.

 ## Hardware requirements
 This project utilizes a Raspberry Pi, a display, and a mouse placed in a public location.
 The Raspberry Pi should be equipped with a [HC-SR04 ultrasonic distance sensor](https://tutorials-raspberrypi.com/raspberry-pi-ultrasonic-sensor-hc-sr04/), which is to be attached to a food acceptance container.